Lincoln Red cattle

 Lincolnshire Red Shorthorn cattle were the result of cross breeding York Shorthorns and cherry red Durhams with draught animals from Lincoln.
 At the beginning of the 1900s, Lincolnshire Red Shorthorns were being exported to over a dozen different countries around the world.
 By the mid 1900s work was well underway on the polling of the Lincoln Red.
 The trend for polled animals continued and in 1960 ‘Shorthorn’ was dropped from the breed’s title.

 Originally a dual purpose breed, today Lincoln Red cattle have all the essential characteristics of a beef breed.
-During the past 40 years continental breeds have grown in popularity in the UK and this has impacted on numbers of Lincoln Red cattle.
+During the past 40 years continental breeds have grown in popularity in the UK and this has impacted on the numbers of Lincoln Red cattle.

 Lincoln Red cattle facts

 Lincoln Red cattle are a deep cherry red.
 They have a short face and a reasonably large frame.
 The breed is an excellent converter of roughage into meat and is renowned for its rapid live weight gain.
 Lincoln Reds adapt well to different grazing and climatic conditions.
 The Lincoln Red has been successfully exported to countries such as Argentina, Canada and South Africa.